* This is a typical schedule. A more detailed schedule will be provided by your child’s teacher.

 - Hydration is important in the classroom and outside the classroom!

-- We have water machines in every classroom and outside at both locations.
+- We have water machines in every classroom and take pitchers of water outside to fill their cups.

 - Children will be offered water before and after outside and gym time.